Akasaka International Law, Patent & Accounting Office.

 What Users Really Care About

-• Keeping the project within budget
+• Keeping the project on budget.

 Typical Misunderstandings on the Vendor Side

-• “Agile means they’ll naturally accept any scope changes.”
+• “Agile means they’ll accept any change.”

 2. Common User Behaviors That Trigger Problems